Guide: How To Buy SEO Domains

 Internet Archive History – You can go to archive.org and get snapshots of a domain’s historical usage.
 By doing this, you’ll get an idea of what type of content the domain had on it previously or if it was used for anything nefarious.

-Domain Age – We’ve talked about what aged domains are, but you can go to whois.com and get a registration date on any domain as well so you’ll have an idea of how long it’s been owned/active for.
+Domain Age – We’ve talked about what aged domains are, but you can go to whois.com and get a registration date on any domain as well so you’ll have an idea of how long it’s been owned/active.

-Buying SEO Domains can be complex, but the sky’s the limit once you’ve found the ideal domain for your project.
+Researching and buying top-level domains for SEO can be complex, but the sky is the limit once you’ve found the ideal new domain for your project.
 If you focus on the sites that are winning in the SERPs and what they’re consistently doing right, then you’ll be able to better understand what search algorithms are targeting.

-At this point in time, it’s very rare that we start a project without having an aged or expired domain in the mix somehow.
+Being SEO experts, it’s very rare that we start a project without having an aged or expired domain in the mix somehow.
+We research and buy expired domains to build up our inventory (because having extra domains is useful).
 Whether we’re starting as a rebrand or using them as redirects to a fresh brand, SEO Domains are integral to our toolkit.